 Organizing your home isn’t just about picking up the clutter, and naming a sock drawer.
 If you really want to benefit from an organized space, creating a plan is in order.
 If you ask yourself a few simple questions, you can get some inspiration for tackling this organization step by step, and space by space.
-Here are a couple of guidelines on how to make the best use of every space. (photo above courtesy of Marc Koehler Architects)
+Here are a couple of guidelines on how to make the best use of every space. (photo below courtesy of Marc Koehler Architects)

 Take a look around each space, and try to determine if there are changes you could make that would create a more organized space.
 Is there overhead space that could be corralled in the kitchen, so that you can keep those three full sets of dinnerware you love?
 This photo below from Alex Hemer shows the potential in even the smallest kitchen.

 Want to make sure your guest bath feels like a luxury hotel with all the amenities, but can’t figure out where to put it all?
 Another easy way to find storage – above a door.
 From ‘Martha‘.

 What do you need in your home, for you and your loved ones?
 Maybe you don’t care about a changing table in the baby’s room, but you want to make sure those books are always accessible.
 Look up, around, and through!
 (Through things like closets, which happen to offer a lot of options!)
 Photo by ‘Finnian’s Moon Interiors‘.

 We all feel like we “should” organize… and yes, we should!
 But don’t do it just for the sake of doing it.
 Does moving all the Costco purchases to the upstairs closet make sense?
 Or will the kids wake up the household on Saturday night looking for the popcorn stash?
 This under stair office would work really well in many households… unless you have kids tearing through that space every hour of every day.
 Photo from ‘Houzz‘.